gvwilson/thirdbit/src/fiction/still-book/index.md

 "I wasn't planning to," Still lied brightly.
-The bundle of clothes she had thrown away the night before must be worth at least fifteen licorice---maybe even the twenty that Hurdle had originally asked for.
+The bundle of clothes she had thrown away the night before must be worth at least fifteen licorice—maybe even the twenty that Hurdle had originally asked for.
 She was sure Crest-of-the-Wave would know where to sell them, if he wasn't already in jail.
 They just *had* to still be there…